kizbitz/train/README.md

 MANDRILL_KEY=<mandrill-key>
 ```

-Note: TRAINER is used for tagging VCP objects only.
-Not tied to any permissions.
+Note: TRAINER (username) is only used for tagging VCP objects only.
+It is not tied to any permissions.

 #### Optional Environment Variables